Digital nomad in Thailand

 Bangkok - top destination for digital nomads in Thailand

 The capital of Thailand, Bangkok is a metropolitan area and a beehive of social, economic, and political activities.
-In 2022, it was cited by a UK-based working solutions provider (The Instant Group) as the best city in Asia and second-best city worldwide for digital nomads, following Lisbon (Portugal) in Europe.
+In 2024, it was ranked by The Instant Group as the top city in Asia for digital nomads and third globally, behind Lisbon and Austin.

 Digital nomads staying in this city can enjoy affordability, broadband speed, good weather and scenery, and easy transport within and to neighboring cities and towns.
 Bangkok also has excellent cuisine, street food, and bars including one of the best rooftop restaurants in Bangkok.
 Those who love going out for drinks and socializing will also love staying here as it is offers some of the best nightlife in Thailand.